-Many believe that babies that die will go to heaven on the basis of the story that was recorded in Matthew 2:16-18.
-This story tells of king Herod who ordered the slaying of all the male babies in Bethlehem that were two years old or younger to get rid of the coming Messiah.
+Many believe that babies that die will go to heaven on the basis of the story that was recorded in Matthew 2:16-18 which says, “Then Herod, when he saw that he was deceived by the wise men, was exceedingly angry; and he sent forth and put to death all the male children who were in Bethlehem and in all its districts, from two years old and under, according to the time which he had determined from the wise men.
+Then was fulfilled what was spoken by Jeremiah the prophet, saying: “A voice was heard in Ramah, lamentation, weeping, and great mourning, Rachel weeping for her children, refusing to be comforted, because they are no more.”
+This story tells that king Herod ordered the slaying of all the male babies in Bethlehem that were two years old or younger to get rid of the coming Messiah.

-Jeremiah the prophet foretold of this tragic event saying “Refrain thy voice from weeping, … they [the slain children] shall come again from the land of the enemy…Thy children shall come again to their own border” (Jeremiah 31:16, 17).
+Jeremiah the prophet foretold of this tragic event saying, “Thus says the Lord: “Refrain your voice from weeping, and your eyes from tears; for your work shall be rewarded, says the Lord, and they shall come back from the land of the enemy.
+There is hope in your future, says the Lord, that your children shall come back to their own border” (Jeremiah 31:16, 17).

-Primarily, this verse refers to the return of the exiles from captivity.
+Primarily, the above prophecy refers to the return of the exiles from captivity.
 Secondarily it refers to that time when restoration will be permanent, the time of the “restitution of all things” (Acts 3:21) at the second coming of Christ.
-The promises found in Jer.
-31:16- 17, may well give assurance to any modern Rachel in Israel, that if she is faithful to the Lord, her babies who have been claimed by death will be restored to her by the great Life-giver on the Resurrection Day.
+Thus, the promises found in Jeremiah 31:16- 17, may well give assurance to any modern Rachel in Israel, that if she is faithful to the Lord, her babies who have been claimed by death will be restored to her by the great Life-giver on the Resurrection Day.

 In His service,